pandom79/Unitd/README.md

 - graphical
 - reboot
 - final

+For the user instance we have only one state:
+- user

 The **init** and **final** states are excluded by normal units handling.
 In these states are only present the units which "initialize" and "finalize" the system.
 An example, could be the mounting and unmounting the disk, etc...
 Normally, the final user should not consider these states.